Skip to contents

 ##

-## two-sample Brunner-Munzel permutation test
+## Two-sample Brunner-Munzel test (logit)

 ##